There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) student logbook and placement reports; (2) active participation; and (3) supervisor placement reports.
+Indicative assessments in this unit are as follows: (1) oral presentation; (2) case report and case presentation; and (3) role-play.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.